Latest ultra-wide angle S-ELMARIT R 15mm

 The Super-Elmarit R 15mm is a Leica R mount lens with a focal length of 15mm.

-This lens is smaller and lighter than the Super-Elmar R 15mm, so it fits comfortably on a small mirrorless camera.
+This lens is smaller and lighter than the Super-Elmar R 15mm, so it looks good on a small mirrorless camera.

-I thought it would be nice to put 35mm film in the Leica R8 and shoot with it as a 15mm lens, so I loaded it with some negative film PORTA 160 that I had lying around in the fridge and shot with it.
+I thought it would be nice to try using 35mm film in the Leica R8 as a 15mm lens, so I loaded it with some PORTA 160 negative film that had been lying around in the fridge and started shooting.

-The R8 is an electronic camera, so it needs batteries, and I inserted two expired CR2s from 2013 that I had in my room, and the camera started up without any problems.
-I had purchased these CR2s for the film camera GR1, but since I sold the GR1, they had been lying around without any use.
+The R8 is an electronic device, so it needs power to operate, and when I attached two CR2s that had expired in 2013 that I had in my room, the camera started up without any problems.
+These CR2s had been purchased for the film camera GR1, but since I sold the GR1, they had been lying around without any use.

-According to “Leica R-Lenses by Erwin Puts November 2003 Chapter 6: 15 mm lens __ LEICA ELMARIT-R 15 mm f/2.8” distributed by Leica in 2003, the microprism screen 14343 is recommended to get the focus peak on the Super-Elmarit 15mm.
+According to “Leica R-Lenses by Erwin Puts November 2003 Chapter 6: 15 mm lens __ LEICA ELMARIT-R 15 mm f/2.8” distributed by Leica in 2003, the microprism screen 14343 is recommended to find the focus peak with the Super-Elmarit 15mm.

-It is true that grid screens are useful for composing, but when turning the focus ring, it is difficult to distinguish the focus peak on the screen, so shooting is almost done by eye.
+The grid screen is certainly useful for composing, but when turning the focus ring, it is difficult to determine the focus peak on the screen, so shooting is mostly done by eye.

-If my DMR (LEICA DIGITAL MODULE R) was still working, I could use it as a wide-angle lens with a focal length of 21mm, but unfortunately my DMR is already broken and has become a paperweight, so I couldn’t use it.
+If my DMR (LEICA DIGITAL MODULE R) was still working, I could use it as a wide-angle lens with a focal length of 21mm, but unfortunately my DMR is already broken and has become a paperweight, so I was unable to use it.

-When I used it with a Hasselblad X2D, I confirmed that the usable area does not cover 76% of the medium format digital sensor (44 x 33mm) and does not cover the range beyond 35mm film and 35mm full-frame sensors.
-This is also due to the fixed hood, so if I cut the fixed hood, the shooting range would expand, but it is definitely not a lens that you should waste in such a way, so I would like to pass it on to future generations in this condition.
+When I used it with a Hasselblad X2D, I confirmed that the usable area does not cover 76% of the medium format digital sensor (44 x 33mm) and does not cover the range beyond 35mm film and 35mm full-frame sensor.
+This is also due to the fixed hood, so if I cut the fixed hood, the shooting range will expand, but that is not possible.

 The most appropriate direct comparison with the Super-Elmarit-R 15mm would be with the Super-Elmar-R 15mm.